fvworks/TillTomorrow/privacy.md

 ## Compliance

 ### Access to your Personal Information.
-You have a right to access, modify, correct and request that we internally delete any Personal Information provided to or obtained by the Fun House app.
+You have a right to access, modify, correct and request that we internally delete any Personal Information provided to or obtained by the Till Tomorrow.
 If you update, modify or correct any Personal Information, we may keep copies of your Personal Information prior to such update, modification or correction for uses provided for in this Policy.
 You may update, modify or correct your Personal Information via your account Preferences.